Higher quasi-categories vs higher Rezk spaces: The model category of formal Rezk spaces

 generates the localizer $\WfRezk$.

 Let $\W'$ be the localizer generated by this set.
 We first show that $\W'$ is included in~$\WfRezk$.
 Let $a$ be an object of $A$ and let $\epsilon = 0,1$.
 Consider the diagram

 The morphisms

 are $\WfRezk$-equivalences.
-The left vertical morphism is hence both a $\WfRezk$-equivalence and a monomorphism.
-Since the square of the diagram is cocartesian, the right vertical morphism is also a $\WfRezk$-equivalence.
+The upper horizontal morphism is hence both a $\WfRezk$-equiva\-lence and a monomorphism.
+Since the square of the diagram is cocartesian, the lower horizontal morphism is also a $\WfRezk$-equivalence.
 It follows from the 2-out-of-3 property that the morphism

 is a $\WfRezk$-equivalence.

 Let us now show that $\WfRezk$ is included in $\W'$.
 Let $\clC$ be the class of monomorphisms~$U \to V$ of $\pref{A}$ such that

 belongs to $\W'$ for $\epsilon = 0,1$.
 It is easy to check that this class is saturated.
 But by definition of $\W'$, the class $\clC$ contains a cellular model of $\pref{A}$.
 It hence contains every monomorphism of $\pref{A}$.
 If~$X$ is a presheaf on $A$, the morphism $f : \varnothing_{\pref{A}} \to X$ thus belongs to $\clC$.
 This means that